chrwoods/advent-of-code-2023/README.md

 - Day 20: "just draw out the circuitry"
 - Day 21: "please actually look at the real input instead of the sample input, it's a lot simpler than you think"

+Next year I'll hopefully draft an actual template library with stuff like A* and automatic cycle detection so I don't have to write that manually every time.

 Final Rankings:
 ```
 You have 20 points.